Acoustics-based Active Control of Unsteady Flow Dynamics using Reinforcement Learning Driven Synthetic Jets: Introduction

 In the past few years, there has been a surge in Deep Reinforcement Learning (DRL) based flow control techniques\cite{WangMei,yousif_zhang_yu_yang_zhou_lim_2023,li_zhang_2022,Dfan}.
 This work is hence based on a DRL algorithm to be able to extend the work to realistic cases like flow past marine vehicles.
-A few recent attempts to utilize DRL in AFC include controlling two synthetic jets of blowing/suction \cite{rabault_2019} and implementing adjoint-based partial derivative equation augmentation to DRL to solve flow simulation more efficiently\cite{liu2023adjointbased}.
+A few recent attempts to utilize DRL in AFC include controlling two synthetic jets of blowing/suction \cite{rabault_2019} and implementing adjoint-based partial derivative equation augmentation to DRL to solve flow simulation more efficiently\cite{liu2024adjoint}.
 Both showed great results in controling wakes.
 In order to reduce vortex shedding, the two aforementioned papers both tried to decrease the drag coefficient in the simulation.
 However, no work is registered in which acoustic-based flow control model is used to reduce wakes formation and control flow dynamics.
+Unlike many existing DRL-based active flow control studies that rely primarily on velocity-field observations or force coefficients as feedback variables, the present work investigates acoustically informed pressure-feedback measurements as the principal control signal for adaptive wake stabilization.
+The study therefore focuses on the interaction between wake-induced hydrodynamic pressure fluctuations, aeroacoustic response, and DRL-guided synthetic jet actuation.

 Deep Q-Nework (DQN) is a branch of DRL that involves calculating the Q values of each step the model takes and, much like other ML algorithms, learning to maximize the returned reward from the environment.
 DQN seems to function well in more abstract tasks and therefore is widely used in robotics and has achieved great success in this field.
 For instance, Fernandez-Fernandez et al. study the application of DQN to human-like sketching performed by robots\cite{FERNANDEZFERNANDEZ202357}.
 In the context of of controls and optimization in fluid dynamics morphing airfoils and shape optimization using DQN is also evident\cite{rout2022airfoil}.
 Despite the level of sophistication of the model, it is not very widely used in AFC modelling.
 In addition, manipulation of other properties apart from drag calculation is not common in the overall scientific conversation in AFC.
 According to Klapwijk et al., turbulence in the fluid flows is the source of sound generation in the system.
 The article explores noise levels when the turbulent flow is increased\cite{KLAPWIJK2022111246}.
 Interestingly, it also claims that the noise generation mechanism is difficult to understand.
 In this work, it is shown that by controling vortex generated noise using deep Q-learning drag and wake amplitudes could be controlled.